pythonexcels/pythonexcels.github.io/_posts/2009-09-29-Basic-Excel-Driving-With-Python.md

     worksheet with Python.

 I hope you did this exercise interactively by typing the commands and monitoring the result in Excel.
-You can also cut to the chase and run this script to generate the result.
+You can also run this script to generate the result.
 When the script exits, you’ll be left with an open Excel spreadsheet just as shown in the last screenshot above.

 ## Prerequisites